Europe

 Best time: May to September for the best daylight and easiest walking conditions.

-Oslo harbor or city street scene
+Oslo harbor or city neighborhood

 Photo by Gordon Leggett